Clinical-Genomics/build-podman/README.md

 `podman` on a CentOS compute cluster where you don't have root permission but only normal user permission.
 In other words the normal installation procedure to install RPM packages (`dnf install podman` or `yum install podman`) is not possible.

-The GitHub actions workflow [.github/workflows/build.yml](.github/workflows/build.yml) contains the names the build configurations that should be built
+The GitHub actions workflow [.github/workflows/build.yml](.github/workflows/build.yml) contains the names of the build configurations that should be built

 ```
     strategy: